Top Platforms That Combine AI Search and Product Recommendations

 What You Actually Need From AI Search + Recommendations

-Most tools look similar in a sales deck: AI search, product recommendations, personalization, maybe some merchandising controls.
-The spread shows up in three places: how fast you get to lift, how much control you keep, and how nasty the trade-offs are between revenue and margin.
+Most tools seem similar in sales presentations: they offer AI search, product recommendations, personalization, and sometimes merchandising controls.
+The real differences are in how quickly you see results, how much control you have, and how tough the trade-offs are between revenue and margin.

 Unified AI Platforms vs Point Solutions